Unlevered Free Cash Flow (UFCF): Definition, Formula, and Step-by-Step Calculation

 Calculating UFCF from the cash flow statement

 The simplified approach begins with Net Cash from Operating Activities directly from the cash flow statement.
 This number already incorporates working capital changes and depreciation add-backs, so you just need to identify and subtract Capital Expenditures from the investing activities section, excluding other investing cash flows.
 Many public companies use this streamlined method where UFCF = Operating Cash Flow - CapEx.
+This is actually the same calculation used for free cash flow, which makes it easy to understand the relationship between these metrics.

 Walking through a calculation example